-Remember, you are charged per redemption on a coupon, so you will need to include this in your profitability margins when creating it.
+Remember, you are charged per redemption on a coupon, so you will need to include this in your profit margins when creating it.
 You are not, however, charged for the separate “Promotions” area (discounts like Free Shipping, or Buy One, Get One).

 One of the main advantages of having your own website is that you own your customer right from the moment they land on your site.
 The message is yours.
 You don’t have competitors fighting on the listing or stealing advertising space.

-How brands behave and react in times like these says a lot about their core principles.
+How brands behave and interact with their customers says a lot about their core principles.
 Shoppers want to do business with companies they trust.
-Much like the #shopsmall or #shoplocal movements, people want to purchase from businesses they feel they can really support.
+The more of a relationship you are able to build with buyers or potential buyers, the more likely they are to purchase from from you.

-Even Amazon understands the importance of having sellers build their own community because they’ve created “Social Media Promo Codes,” allowing a unique, customizable code that can be shared on landing pages or even with influencers.
+When you have a community, you can also utilize it for product launches or to help give your listing a boost.
+Even Amazon understands the importance of having sellers build their own community – they’ve created “Social Media Promo Codes,” allowing a unique, customizable code that can be shared on landing pages or even with influencers.

 Try a social media contest to have buyers post photos of your product in use.
 Then, you have a plethora of content to share back to the community (with the buyers’ permission of course).

-Look into Merchant Fulfilled or 3PL options.
+5. Look into Merchant Fulfilled or 3PL Options

 Don’t wait for the next pandemic, logistics upset, or market turn to add these options to your wheelhouse.
 If Amazon is overwhelmed or inundated, how can you continue to provide for your buyers?

-Partner with others!
+4. Partner with Others